-YEAR 10 ENGLISH
+YEAR 10 - PREPARATION FOR GENERAL ENGLISH

-Foundations to be successful in this subject in Year 11 and 12 are developed through Year 10 English.
+Foundations to be successful in this subject in Year 11 and 12 are developed through Preparation for General English.

 A Year 12 exit grade of C standard or better is a prerequisite for access to tertiary courses.
 High aptitude in English is highly beneficial in meeting the demands of an ATAR pathway in Year 11 and 12.
-Access to any General subject requires a C grade or better in Year 10 English.
+Access to any General subject requires a C grade or better in preparation for General English.
 This is a compulsory course for students in Year 10.

-Year 10 English is a course which consolidates the knowledge, understanding and skills developed in the junior years in a way that prepares students for the study of English in Years 11 and 12.
+Preparation for General English is a course which consolidates the knowledge, understanding and skills developed in the junior years in a way that prepares students for the study of English in Years 11 and 12.
 Concepts covered in Year 10 strengthen students' ability to interpret, analyse, evaluate and create.
 This is facilitated through the study of texts from a range of genres including: media texts, film and digital texts, fiction, non-fiction, poetry and plays, with themes and issues relevant to local and global contexts that require critical thinking and higher order reasoning.
 These texts require students to explore themes of human experience and cultural significance, interpersonal relationships, and ethical and global dilemmas, with more complex text structures and language features.
-This provides students with the opportunity to not only build skills but also enjoy and appreciate a variety of literary and nonliterary texts and respond by creating imaginative, informative and persuasive texts.
+This provides students with the opportunity to not only build skills but also enjoy and appreciate a variety of literary and non-literary texts and respond by creating imaginative, informative and persuasive texts.
 It is an essential course in developing the speaking, listening, reading and writing skills necessary to undertake the study of English, Literature or Essential English in Year 11 and 12.